Italy: Rome, St. Peter's Square & Borghese Gallery: 5 of 12

 The Pope lives here... the three-story building perched on high - he waves from the third floor window, second from right on the facade facing the camera:

-(note the video monior, large screen with test pattern, lower left)The group moving to enter?
+(note the video monitor, large screen with test pattern, lower left)The group moving to enter?
 Dignitaries?
 High rollers?
 I have no clue.

 And here's a wide shot of the square, note the double fencing:

-And last but not least, some street flavor - a video panning the square with our guide's voice and our esteemed tour group, all except two of us:
+And last but not least, some street flavor - a video panning the square with our guide's voice and our esteemed tour group, all except three of us:

 But wait!
 There's more!
 The title of this post does include the phrase "Borghese Gallery", for which we had a private evening tour.